live-keys/livekeys/doc/pages/creating-a-livecv-plugin.md

-# Creating a Live CV based Plugin
+# Creating a Livekeys based Plugin

-In order to use Open CV types within QtQuick, Live CV provides a set of wrapper libraries.
+In order to use Open CV types within QtQuick, Livekeys provides a set of wrapper libraries.
 We will be using lcvcore for this scenario since we will need the `QMat` type, so we will link to lcvcore and Open CV from our plugin.
 In qmake, linking to the 2 libraries requires a lot of boiler plate code: